ClaireMakers/testing-with-ts/README.md

 });
 ```

-Then, create a test folder and create a file `setupTests.ts` with the following inside it:
+Then, create a tests folder and create a file `setupTests.ts` with the following inside it:
 ```
 import '@testing-library/jest-dom'
 ```